-Although the design considerations that go into the features of a machined part are among the most important, what may be the most overlooked aspect of designing parts for ease of manufacture is how the part will be held while it is being machined.
-Any part can be designed, but the real question is can it be made?
+Although the design considerations that go into the machined part features are among the most important, the most overlooked aspect of designing parts for ease of manufacture is how they will hold while being machined.
+Any part can be designed, but the real question is, can it be made?

 The answer to the question above comes from what is known as a fixture.
-A fixture in machining is simply a device that will hold onto the stock material as it is being machined.
-This can be accomplished by a variety of simple and complex methods, but when designing the finished part it is imperative to keep in mind how the part will be fixtured inside of the machine.
+A fixture in machining is simply a device that will hold onto the stock material as it is machined.
+Various simple and complex methods can accomplish this, but it is imperative to keep in mind how the part will be fixtured inside the machine when designing the finished part.

-When planning and designing the fixture for a part it is important to reduce the amount of different setups or operations it takes to machine a single part.
-The more times a part needs to be relocated inside of the machine, the greater the time it takes to make that part, the greater the risk will be for inaccuracies, and ultimately the greater the final cost of the product will be.
+When planning and designing the fixture for a part, it is crucial to reduce the number of different setups or operations it takes to machine a single part.
+The more a part needs relocating inside the machine, the greater the time it takes to make that part, the greater the risk will be for inaccuracies, and ultimately the higher the final cost of the product will be.

 For technically minded people, part of the beauty of living in the 21st century is the efficiency of designing a product and bringing that product to life.
-This is due, in part, to the instant access to CAD software (computer aided design) that is available currently.
+In part, this is due to the instant access to CAD software (computer-aided design) that is currently available.

-Whether you are an engineer, a machinist, or a hobbyist there is a CAD program that suits the needs of your work.
-The industry standard choices in CAD and CAM (Computer Aided Manufacturing) software are typically Mastercam and Solidworks.
-Software packages such as Autodesk Fusion 360 are gaining momentum in the industry due to their low cost and large versatility by the way of a complete CAD/CAM/Simulation program that allows the end user to see a part go from idea through manufacture all within one program.
+Whether you are an engineer, a machinist, or a hobbyist, there is a CAD program that suits your work’s needs.
+The industry standard choices in CAD and CAM (Computer-Aided Manufacturing) software are typically Mastercam and Solidworks.
+Software packages such as Autodesk Fusion 360 are gaining momentum due to their low cost and versatility, allowing the end-user to see a part go from idea through manufacture all within one program.